Robotics: Mechanical construction

-Recent alternatives to DC motors are piezo motors or ultrasonic motors.
-These work on a fundamentally different principle, whereby tiny piezoceramic elements, vibrating many thousands of times per second, cause linear or rotary motion.
-There are different mechanisms of operation; one type uses the vibration of the piezo elements to step the motor in a circle or a straight line.
-Another type uses the piezo elements to cause a nut to vibrate or to drive a screw.
-The advantages of these motors are nanometer resolution, speed, and available force for their size.
-These motors are already available commercially and being used on some robots.
+Recent alternatives to DC motors are piezoelectric motors, including ultrasonic motors, in which tiny piezoceramic elements vibrate many thousands of times per second, causing linear or rotary motion.
+One type uses the vibration of the piezo elements to step the motor in a circle or a straight line; another type uses the piezo elements to vibrate a nut or drive a screw.
+The advantages of these motors are nanometer resolution, speed, and force for their size.